-Baton Rouge's contractor lead market generated 345 verified demand signals over the past 30 days, up 26% from the prior 30-day period.
+Baton Rouge's contractor lead market generated 345 verified demand signals over the past 30 days, down 28% from the prior 30-day period.
 Electrical leads all verticals with 345 signals.
 70806 accounts for 19% of citywide activity, making it the densest demand zone.
-The 90-day trend is above its 90-day average, indicating stable demand conditions.
+The 90-day trend is in line with its 90-day average, indicating stable demand conditions.

 This week, Baton Rouge logged 41 signals — a 63% decrease compared to the prior week's 112.
 Meanwhile, North Baton Rouge and Mid City show declining volume — contractors in these areas may see reduced competition.
 Spring brings a surge in permit applications and renovation-related complaints as property owners address winter damage.